dokku/dokku.github.io/_posts/2016-04-18-deploying-gogs-to-dokku.markdown

 Here is where it gets slightly tricky.
 You will want to use the following settings to configure Gogs:

 - MySQL connection information can be retrieved from `dokku mysql:info gogs`
-- Leave the ssh port as `22`, externally we will use `2222` and this is transparent to gogs.
+- Set the SSH port as `2222`.
+Gogs will use this to format your projects' SSH connection info in the UI.
 - Do not change the application port.
 - The application url should be changed to match your attached domain.
 In our case, it would be `http://gogs.dokku.me/`
+- The domain field should also be changed to match your attached domain, but without the 'http'.
+In our case, it would be `gogs.dokku.me`.
+This will also be used to format your projects' connection info the UI.
 - Any of the optional settings can be configured as you wish.

 Once you submit the form, you should have a working Gogs Installation!